This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Mix the wet ingredients: In a medium bowl, combine the grated zucchini, sugar, brown sugar, applesauce (or melted butter or pumpkin), oil, egg, and vanilla.
-Stir until well mixed.
+• In a medium bowl, stir together the grated zucchini, granulated and brown sugars, applesauce (or pumpkin purée or melted butter), oil, egg, and vanilla until well combined.

-• Add the dry ingredients: Stir in the flour, baking powder, baking soda, cinnamon, and salt until just combined.
-Do not overmix.
+• Add the flour, baking powder, baking soda, cinnamon, and salt, then stir just until the flour disappears.
+The batter should be thick, so don't overmix.

-• Bake: Pour the batter into the prepared baking dish and bake for 30 minutes, or until a toothpick inserted in the center comes out clean.
+• Bake for 30 minutes, until the top is set and a toothpick inserted in the center comes out clean.

-• Cool: Let the bread cool in the pan for 10 minutes, then transfer to a wire rack to cool completely.
+• Let the bread cool in the dish for 10 minutes, then transfer it to a wire rack to cool completely.

 Notes